vuir/SWE363ProjectLearnHub/README.md

 Follow these steps to set up Learn Hub locally:
 1. Clone the repository (https://github.com/darkwinTech/SWE363ProjectLearnHub.git)
 2. Navigate to the project directory (cd SWE363ProjectLearnHub)
+## Backend Setup
+1. Navigate to the Project Directory (cd backend)
+2. Install dependencies (npm install)
+3. Start the Backend Server (node server.js)
+4. Backend will run at (http://localhost:5000)

+## Frontend Setup
+1. Navigate to the Project Directory (cd frontend)
-3. Install dependencies (npm install)
+2. Install dependencies (npm install)
-4. Start the development server (npm start)
+3. Start the Frontend Development Server (npm start)
-5. Open your browser and visit (http://localhost:3000)
+4. Frontend will run at (http://localhost:3000)

 # Usage instructions and examples
 Once the server is running, there are three types of users in Learn Hub: Admin, Tutor, and Student.